-As a Learning Support Coach (LSC) with InterLearn you will have responsibility for the delivery and assessment of LMO Apprenticeship programmes and working with one of our largest manufacturing employers.
-You will be based at their designated site in West Yorkshire as this is a field-based role, and will be based on the location of the Apprentices.
+As a Learning Support Coach (LSC) with InterLearn you will have responsibility for the delivery and assessment of LMO Apprenticeship programmes and will be working with some of the largest manufacturing employers in the UK.
+For our current vacancies, you will be based at the employers’ designated sites, which presently cover West Yorkshire or the West Midlands – we are looking for candidates in both areas.
+As this is a field-based role, your location will match that of the Apprentices.
 You will be responsible for a caseload of Apprentice learners who you will coach, train and monitor in terms of their learning and progression throughout the duration of the programme.

 InterLearn is a national independent training provider operating predominantly in Yorkshire, the Midlands, London and the South East.
 We deliver training programmes and apprenticeships across diverse sectors including manufacturing & production, transport and logistics and professional services with a range of apprenticeships provided in each, from L2 business admin and supply chain operative to L5 Operations Manager.
 As a flexible, entrepreneurial young business, working for InterLearn brings many benefits, not least a competitive salary and overall generous remuneration package.

 - To deliver classroom-based and/or remote 1:1 sessions to Apprentices associated with their subject specialism against the apprenticeship programme and level.

 - To continuously improve and update teaching resources within their remit and capabilities subject to internal quality assurance.

 - To use a range of teaching and learning techniques to engage and motivate learner success, achieving a grade 2 as minimum in all OTLA’s conducted.

 - To provide Apprentices with support in the classroom and remotely on a 1:1 basis, ensuring monthly minimum interventions are achieved